How Lymph Drainage Therapy Works With Constant Change

 You are not the same person who read the previous sentence.
 This is The Law of Constant Change.

-Decongestive therapy is a massage technique that helps unclog the system.
-It gently moves this fluid, in the direction of normal body flow so that it can be eliminated.
-With unclogging the system, the tiny network of lymph capillaries are able to help move the fluid.
+Decongestive therapy is a manual therapy technique that helps unclog the system.
+It gently moves this fluid in the direction of normal body flow so that it can be eliminated.
+By unclogging the system, the tiny network of lymph capillaries are able to help move the fluid.

-Manual Lymphatic Drainage (MLD): is a unique, therapeutic method of stimulating the movement of fluids in the tissues.
+Manual Lymphatic Drainage (MLD) is a unique, therapeutic method of stimulating the movement of fluids in the tissues.
 The gentle, rhythmic, pumping, massage movements follow the direction of lymph flow and produce rapid results.
-It assists the cutaneous lymphatics in picking up and removing not just fluids, but all the waste products, protein particles and debris from our system.
-It also is successful in breaking fibrosis and fibrotic areas of a lymphodemous limb.
+It assists the cutaneous lymphatics in picking up and removing not just fluids, but all the waste products, protein particles and debris, from our system.
+It also is successful in breaking fibrosis and fibrotic areas of a lymphedemas limb.

 Comprehensive Decongestive Therapy (CDT) is used primarily in the treatment of lymphedema and venous insufficiency edema.
 It is a combination of MLD, bandaging exercises and skin care.

 CDT may also involve breathing exercises, compressive garments, dietary measures or topical applications and use of physical factors like vibrations or oscillating movements.
 In the April workshop at 2nd Story yoga, we'll practice self- and partner- LDT simple techniques, some yoga band as and elements of Flamenco to stimulate the lymph flow.

 The Lymph Drainage Therapy (LDT) approach, developed by Dr.Bruno Chickly DO, offers some major advantages.